 Below are some examples of qualified health expenses.
-Based on your intent in setting up your Health Expense Account, Liiferaft will recommend what to include and exclude in your plan documents.
+Based on your intent in setting up your Health Reimbursement Arrangement, Liiferaft will recommend what to include and exclude in your plan documents.

-A Liferaft Health Expense Account is fully customizable based on what makes the most sense for your organization.
+A Liferaft Health Reimbursement Arrangement is fully customizable based on what makes the most sense for your organization.
 Our team will handle all the paperwork to properly set up your account—making it easy for you to benefit from all available tax advantages.

 According to the IRS, employer-issued reimbursements are not considered income and are exempt from federal income and payroll taxes.
-This is one of the significant tax benefits of distributing employee benefits through a Liferaft Health Expense Account.
+This is one of the significant tax benefits of distributing employee benefits through a Liferaft Health Reimbursement Arrangement.

-Because the funds in a Liferaft Health Expense Account are employer-funded, the employer owns the money in the account even though it is for the individual to use.
+Because the funds in a Liferaft Health Reimbursement Arrangement are employer-funded, the employer owns the money in the account even though it is for the individual to use.
 If the person leaves the company or their job is terminated, the account funds stay behind with their former employer.
 Employers can offer a retirement account that allows former employees to utilize funds after leaving the company.

 Additionally, different employers often have different rules for reimbursement, which can be a problem for employees if they switch companies.
 Aside from mandatory requirements like COBRA continuation, ERISA and HIPAA, plans can vary widely.